Taraskin89/upqode-task/README.md

 # upqode-task
-1. run yarn install all or npm i for install package!
+1. run yarn add all or npm i for install package!

 2.run yarn build or npm build for build project!